abdullahali785/Drum/README.md

 ## 🚀 Features

 - Interactive UI with drum buttons.
-- Keyboard support for playing drum sounds.
-- Smooth animations and visual feedback when a drum is pressed.
 - Styled using Google Fonts and custom images.
 - Lightweight and responsive design.